- Why did MCCCD change the procedures?

 - Can employees file anonymous complaints?

 Yes.
-Anyone can file a complaint anonymously on the MCCCD Concernline, and it will be referred to the appropriate administrative designee for review.
+Anyone can file a complaint anonymously using MaricopaEthicsPoint, and it will be referred to the appropriate administrative designee for review.
 However, filing an anonymous complaint can impact the ability to conduct a thorough investigation.
 Anonymous complaints will be investigated to the best of the investigator’s ability with the information submitted.

 - Are complaints confidential?